 - Current (within 2 years) GRE scores.
 The GRE requirement is waived for current Carnegie Mellon students and alumni.
 There is no minimum requirement, but admission is competitive.
 Students should use the University Code 2074 to submit GRE scores.
 Department codes are not required.

 - A current (within 2 years) TOEFL score if you speak English as an additional language.
-There is no minimum requirement, but we are guided by the university recommendation of 100 for MA programs.
+The minimum TOEFL requirement is 105 overall.
+The minimum subject score is 25.
 Students should use the University Code 2074 to submit TOEFL scores.
 Department codes are not required.

 - A three-minute unscripted audio recording in the language in which you intend to teach describing both your language experience and goals.
 Recordings should be in MP3 or WAV format, labeled with your name.